Private Equity in China

-Role of founders in Private Equity in China
+Role of Founders in Private Equity in China

 Management incentives and earn-out mechanisms are popular in PE transactions in China.
 Furthermore, founders are often bound by contract to not exit until the initial public offering (IPO)/ a particular trigger event (like a merger and/or acquisition).
 While structuring the terms of the deal, PE investors in China often focus on the responsibilities and roles of the management and the founders.
-Special emphasis is provided on structuring incentives for the management and the founders because they are a key factor for the success of a company in China.
+Special emphasis is provided on structuring incentives for the management and the founders because they are a key factor in the success of a company in China.

 Advantages of Investing in Private Equity in China